 The Altaba Inc. Long-Term Deferred Compensation Incentive Plan (the "Plan") adopted at the 2017 Annual Meeting of Stockholders is intended to attract, retain and appropriately incentivize the Company's executive officers and other key employees by providing them with grants of incentive cash awards and the non-employee members of the Board by providing them with the opportunity to defer director fees into a deferral account under the Plan, in each case, as determined by the Compensation Committee of the Board (the "Compensation Committee") pursuant to the terms of the Plan.
 The Plan will be administered by the Compensation Committee.
-The value of these incentive awards and deferral accounts under the Plan will be determined based on measurement of the change in the Company's trading discount relative to the pre-tax value of the Company's net assets, as adjusted to eliminate any impact from share price movements of ordinary shares of Alibaba Group Holding Limited and shares of common stock of Yahoo Japan Corporation, against certain targeted performance levels established by the Compensation Committee.
+The value of these incentive awards and deferral accounts under the Plan will be determined based on measurement of the change in the Company's trading discount relative to the pre-tax value of the Company's net assets, as adjusted to eliminate any impact from share price movements of ordinary shares of Alibaba Group Holding Limited and shares of common stock of Yahoo Japan Corporation, against certain targeted performance levels established by the Compensation Committee, with resulting payout multipliers to be determined by the Compensation Committee.